Deepsea lizardfish: Habitat

-The energy-poor ecosystem dictates low population densities.
-Along the Mid-Atlantic Bight, a density of 0-8 fish per 25 x 103 m2 has been reported.
+The energy-poor ecosystem in which the fish live dictates low population densities.
+Along the Mid-Atlantic Bight, a density of zero to eight fish per 25,000 m2 has been reported.

 Feeding habits

 Deepsea lizardfish are one of the world's deepest living apex predators, and will not hesitate to eat anything they meet, including their own kind.
 They are predominantly piscivores, hunting deep-dwelling demersal and bathypelagic fishes.
 Occasionally, they also feed on crustaceans and molluscs, as well as on dead fish drifting down from above.

 Most of the time, the deepsea lizardfish maintains a motionless stance on the substrate, with head and fore-body raised, waiting for prey.
 Being well equipped to pursue and devour whole prey, it captures it by lunging forward in a sudden rapid burst, accompanied by a snap of its trap-like jaws.

 Conservation

 Although they are common inhabitants of the ocean floor, these deep-sea fish are considered a conservation concern.